HashNuke/rotor/README.md

 You'll need your own module which defines `compile/2`.
 The following are the arguments that'll be passed:

-* source - source string to be compiled
+* source - source string to be compiled.
 * meta data - a proplist with details like file_name, modified date, etc. Mostly stuff you won't require, but just incase.
+* options - options set for wilcog are passed down to the compilers too.

 Here's an example module for compiling files with `sky` extension: